kianpu34593/asebasic/README.md

 ## Description

-Autonomous Convergence Toolkit for GPAW (**ACTgpaw**) is a python package aiming to streamline the convergence test procedures before the DFT study in [GPAW](https://wiki.fysik.dtu.dk/gpaw/#).
+Autonomous Convergence Toolkit for GPAW (**ACTgpaw**) is a python package aiming to streamline the convergence test procedures for the DFT study in [GPAW](https://wiki.fysik.dtu.dk/gpaw/#).

 #### Current available autonomous convergence tests:
 * Conventional Cell Calculator Settings